|Hotel and Restaurant Management Program|

 Start your tomorrow, today in CAC's Hotel & Restaurant Management Program

 Arizona is one of the top tourism states in the nation.
 Many entry-level positions are easily attainable, although career advancement and earnings can greatly be accelerated through the completion of an Hotel and Restaurant Management or HRM program certificate or degree.
 Employment opportunities include hotels, resorts, restaurants, entertainment, travel and tourism establishments.
-View Typical Hospitality Career Ladder.
+World of Possibilities Brochure and Hospitality Career Ladder.
 Skills in hospitality education are highly transferable to other service and management positions in every part of the world.

 Why CAC versus private or public universities?

 College credits are accredited through the North Central Association of Colleges and Schools (NCA), meaning, they will transfer to other colleges and universities.
 After completing your freshman and sophomore years at Central Arizona College at lower costs than the universities, your degree will transfer to Northern Arizona University, W. A. Franke College of Business, School of Hotel & Restaurant Management in the Flagstaff site with junior status.
 You may choose to instead attend NAU Flagstaff site or one of the NAU satellite programs available at NAU Partnership at Scottsdale Community College, Pima Community College & online.
 Other universities such as UNLV that offer Hotel and Restaurant programs will accept transfer credits upon their approval process.
 Contact the Area Coordinator, Northern Arizona University, SCC – PVCC - GWCC, 480-423-6407 and examine the following Plan of Study: